dorren/parrotpy/README.md

 ParrotPy is a test/synthetic data generation tool for [Apache Spark](https://github.com/apache/spark).

-**ALPHA stage, everything is subject to changed.**
+**BETA stage, everything is subject to changed.**

 # Flows

 * Build test data from scratch.
-* Or analyze existing DF to generate a json config file, and generate test data from it.
+* Or analyze existing data frame to generate to generate synthetic test data from it.
-* For more customization, generate python code from json file and make tweaks, before generating test data.
+* For more customization, generate python code from eixisting dataframe analysis and make tweaks.

 # Usage